terrymandin/QuickReference/Azure/AzureBackup.md

 - How do customers decide if they will use a partner / ISV?
 Do we help them decide?
 - Do you help them script their restore?
 - What is zonal DR w.r.t. backup?
+- Do you build Runbooks as part of this VBD?

 ## Customer Questions